Greece in Autumn? Yes, please!

 How to get to Aegina: Flying Dolphins from Piraeus about every hour or two, and a car ferry every three hours until the early evening.
 Most boats go to Aegina Town, and public transport from there can be tricky although there are some buses (and numerous taxis offering fixed price rides to the sights and major villages)

 Where to stay: In low season, definitely Aegina Town.
 We stayed at the Aeginitiko Archontiko Hotel for approximately 45EURO per night.
-It has no website but can be booked through a number of the mainstream hotel booking sites.
+I book my hotels either directly or I use Booking.com for their flexible reservation policies, easy-to-navigate website and good customer service.

 Things to See: Aegina Town has a couple of low-key museums and an excavation site near the harbour.
 Other sights are the Temple of Aphaia, Paleochora and the Monastery of Agios Nektarios.
 Perdhika is a sleepy picturesque village with boats to Moni if you desire more seclusion.
 Agia Marina is a resort centre with a lovely sandy beach but not much else to offer in low season.